ssubrahmaniyan/wireless_channel_estimation/release/b1_prediction/README.md

 ## Simple Autoregressive Model

+**All of the programs, plots and data relevant to this model is in the folder /simpleVAR in the same directory**

-The first attempt is to use a simple autoregressive model to predict the channel.
+The first attempt is to use a simple autoregressive model(with a data driven approach) to predict the channel.
 The idea is executed in steps as follows:
 1. Send a few packets of pilot bits and use an estimation method to gain estimates for the channels.
 1. Train a VAR model(chosen because the channel is complex) to learn the channels and make a prediction for the next channel value.
 1. Use the sign of this channel value(because the scheme used is BPSK) and find the data that was sent.
 Use this data and an estimation method to estimate the true channel value(note that this is different from the predicted.
 Estimated and predicted are different)/
 1. Check if this prediction is good enough by computing the MSE.
-If the MSE exceeds a threshold, resend a few pilot packets and restart from step 1.
+If the MSE exceeds a threshold, resend a few pilot packets(varying the number of such packets will vary the results) and restart from step 1.
 Otherwise, append the new prediction to the model arguments, refit and make another prediction and continue the process.

 ### Results